KitwareMedical/dicom-anonymizer/README.md

 | X_Z_U_STAR_TAGS | delete_or_empty_or_replace_UID | If it's a UID, then all numbers are randomly replaced.
 Else, replace with a zero length value, or a non-zero length value that may be a dummy value and consistent with the VR**|
 | ALL_TAGS | | Contains all previous defined tags

+## Quirks

+`dicom-anonymizer` is designed to retain date information within DICOM files, and will anonymize them rather than removing them entirely.
+This approach is taken to prevent potential crashes in certain applications that rely on these dates to work.
+This behavior complies with the DICOM standard, as mentioned in section [E.3.6](https://dicom.nema.org/medical/dicom/current/output/html/part15.html#sect_E.3.6).

 # How to install it?